 6) Work out bad habits and other silly things.

 Occasionally you will discover a new annoying habit from your roommate.

 Like they always eat the last slice of your pizza or take the last beer.
 Or maybe you move in together and find out they don’t know how to use a vacuum or a mop (yes, this has happened to me).

 My favorite is when they like the thermostat 5 degrees hotter or colder than I do.
 Or every time you need to talk, they walk into their room and shut the door.

 Opinions of what a bad habit is will vary from person to person, so do the best you can to make an agreement on correcting them with your roommate.

-Seven Important things to consider before choosing a roommate.
+Seven Little Roommate Secrets to consider before choosing a roommate.

 Whether you’re considering subletting a room in your current place or you’re looking to rent a room in someone else’s home.
 There are some important things to consider when you’re screening potential new roommate opportunities.